 Illinois Housing Development Authority COVID-19 Housing Resources

-Information on homeownership and rental assistance, multifamily finance updates, and asset management updates.
+Information on homeownership and rental assistance, multifamily finance updates, and asset management.

 Call4Calm Emotional Support Line

 IDHS’ Mental Health Division has launched a free-of-charge emotional support text line, Call4Calm, for Illinois residents experiencing stress and mental health issues related to COVID-19.
-Individuals who would like to speak with a mental health professional can text “TALK” to 5-5-2-0-2-0, or for Spanish, “HABLAR” to the same number: 5-5-2-0-2-0.
+To speak with a mental health professional, text “TALK” to 5-5-2-0-2-0, or for Spanish, “HABLAR” to the same number: 5-5-2-0-2-0.